Secure Group Testing: Problem Formulation

 \fi If $A_j\in \{0,1\}$ denotes an indicator function for the $j$-th item, determining whether it belongs to the defective set, i.e., $A_j=1$ if $j \in \mathcal{K}$ and $A_j = 0$ otherwise, the (binary) outcome of the $t \in \{1,\ldots,T\}$ pool test $Y(t)$ equals

-where $\bigvee$ is used to denote the boolean OR operation. \off{The second equality follows since only defective items influence whether or not test outcome is positive.}
+where $\bigvee$ is used to denote the boolean OR operation.

-\off{In our SGT model, as in the Wyer wiretap-$II$ model, the eavesdropper is allowed to observe {\it any} $\delta T$ test outcomes of its choice.
-The adversary’s observations are denoted by $Z^{T}=\{Z(1),\ldots, Z(T)\}$, of which $(1-\delta)T$ are {\it erasures}.
-Specifically, $Z(t) = Y(t)$ if the $t$-th test is not erased, and $Z(t) = ?$ if it is erased.} In SGT, we assume an eavesdropper \revisedSr{who} observes a noisy vector $Z^{T}=\{Z(1),\ldots, Z(T)\}$, generated from the outcome vector $Y^{T}$.
-In the erasure case considered in the work, the probability of erasure is $1-\delta$, i.i.d.\ for each test.
-That is, on average, $T\delta$ outcomes are not erased and are accessible to the eavesdropper via $Z^{T}$.
+In SGT, we assume an eavesdropper who observes a noisy vector $Z^{T}=\{Z(1),\ldots, Z(T)\}$, generated from the outcome vector $Y^{T}$.
+In the erasure case considered during this work, the probability of erasure is $1-\delta$, i.i.d.\ for each test.\footnote{In \Cref{noisy_eve}, we consider additional cases where Eve observes a general noisy vector $Z^T$, which is generated from $Y^T$ using different noise models, not necessarily a BEC.} That is, on average, $T\delta$ outcomes are not erased and are accessible to the eavesdropper via $Z^{T}$.
 Therefore, in the erasure case, if $B_t\in \{1,?\}$ is an erasure indicator function for the $t$-th pool test, i.e., $B_t=1$ with probability $\delta$, and $B_t=?$ with probability $1-\delta$, the eavesdropper observes